A Survey of Deep Active Learning: The necessity and challenge of combining DL and AL

 \section{The necessity and challenge of combining DL and AL}

-DL has a strong learning ability in the context of high-dimensional data processing and automatic feature extraction, while AL has significant potential to effectively reduce labeling costs.
+DL has a strong learning capability in the context of high-dimensional data processing and automatic feature extraction, while AL has significant potential to effectively reduce labeling costs.
 Therefore, an obvious approach is to combine DL and AL, as this will greatly expand their application potential.
-This combined approach, referred to as DAL, was proposed by considering the complementary advantages of the two methods, and researchers have high expectations for the results of studies in this field.
-However, although AL-related research into query strategy is quite rich, it is still quite difficult to apply this strategy directly to DL.
+This combined approach, referred to as DeepAL, was proposed by considering the complementary advantages of the two methods, and researchers have high expectations for the results of studies in this field.
+However, although AL-related research on query strategy is quite rich, it is still quite difficult to apply this strategy directly to DL.
 This is mainly due to:

+\begin{itemize} \item \textbf{Model uncertainty in Deep Learning.} The query strategy based on uncertainty is an important direction of AL research.
+In classification tasks, although DL can use the softmax layer to obtain the probability distribution of the label, the facts show that they are too confident.
+The SR (Softmax Response) \cite{Wang2017CostEffectiveActive} of the final output is unreliable as a measure of confidence, and the performance of this method will thus be even worse than that of random sampling \cite{Wang2014new}.

-\begin{itemize} \item Insufficient data for label samples.
-AL often relies on a small amount of labeled sample data to learn and update the model, while DL is often very greedy for data \cite{Hinton2012Improvingneuralnetworks}.
+\item \textbf{Insufficient data for labeled samples.} AL often relies on a small amount of labeled sample data to learn and update the model, while DL is often very greedy for data \cite{Hinton2012Improvingneuralnetworks}.
 The labeled training samples provided by the classic AL method thus insufficient to support the training of traditional DL.
 In addition, the one-by-one sample query method commonly used in AL is also not applicable in the DL context \cite{Zhdanov2019Diverseminibatch}.

-\item Model uncertainty.
-The query strategy based on uncertainty is an important direction of AL research.
-In classification tasks, although DL can use the softmax layer to obtain the probability distribution on the label, the facts show that they are too confident.
-The softmax response (SR) \cite{Wang2017CostEffectiveActive} of the final output is unreliable as a measure of confidence, and the performance of this method will thus be even worse than that of random sampling \cite{Wang2014new}. \item Processing pipeline inconsistency.
-The processing pipelines of AL and DL are inconsistent.
+\item \textbf{Processing pipeline inconsistency.} The processing pipelines of AL and DL are inconsistent.
 Most AL algorithms focus primarily on the training of classifiers, and the various query strategies utilized are largely based on fixed feature representations.
 In DL, however, feature learning and classifier training are jointly optimized.
 Only fine-tuning the DL models in the AL framework, or treating them as two separate problems, may thus cause divergent issues \cite{Wang2017CostEffectiveActive}. \end{itemize}